GhettoBastler/ostrich/README.md

 # Ostrich

+A 3D engine that renders wireframe models, coupled with a custom script interpreter to generate them.

 ![](image.jpg)

-A 3D engine that renders wireframe models, coupled with a custom script interpreter to generate them.
-It can perform hidden-line removal to render solid 3D models, and export images as bitmap files for further processing.
 It features:

 - 3D rotation and translation
 - Variable focal length